dev-petervanhemert/OTAP/Step07.md

 6. With the virtual network created, in the Azure portal Favorites pane, click All resources.
 Click the VNet_Main_RM virtual network in the All resources blade.
 If the subscription you selected already has several resources in it, you can enter VNet_Main_RM in the Filter by name… box to easily access the VNet.
 7. The VNet_Main_RM blade opens and displays information about the VNet, as shown in the following picture:
 > <img src="/Images/07-vNetRM/04-Create_vNetRM.png" width="600"/>
+8. Update the DNS settings for the resource manager Azure virtual network.
-8. Select DNS servers and enter the DNS from the AAD Domain Services.
+Select DNS servers and enter the DNS from the AAD Domain Services.

 9. Click Subnets to display a list of the subnets within the VNet.
 The only subnet that exists is subnet_TFS, the subnet you created in step 5.
 In the VNet_Main_RM - Subnets blade, click + Subnet to create a subnet with the following information and click OK to create the subnet: